-Measured against the evolving challenges, development costs of bad contracts are daunting.
-Unfair and ineffective contracts6 prevent a country from the full range of potential development benefits and entrenches corruption. conflicts poverty. and environmental degradation.
+Measured against the evolving challenges, the development costs of bad contracts are daunting.
+Unfair and ineffective contracts prevent a country from the full range of potential development benefits and entrenches poverty, corruption, conflicts and environmental degradation.
 For example, between 2010 and 2012, the Democratic Republic of Congo (DRC) lost at least US\$1.36 billion in revenues from the underpricing of mining assets that were sold to multinational companies.
 The DRC sold some of its assets for about one-sixth of their estimated market value.
 The loss was nearly double the amount of the combined annual budget for health and education in 2012.
-For a country in which most of its
+For a country in which most of its population lives below the poverty line, each citizen of the DRC lost the equivalent of US\$21 from the underpricing of concession assets -7 per cent of average income (Africa Progress Panel-APP, 2013).